Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 ```

 Where the target supports final methods, bridges should be final to discourage platform subtypes from overriding only one view of the Kotlin member.

+#### Why not inheriting platform names?

+The primary platform name of a declaration is an ABI choice and should be visible on that declaration.
+If an override implicitly inherited its primary platform name, that name would depend on non-local information from its supertypes.
+Adding a supertype or changing a platform name in a dependency could then silently change the override's primary platform symbol.

+Instead, the primary platform name is selected locally from the overriding declaration.
+Distinct inherited platform names are preserved by secondary bridges, so all inherited platform contracts remain implemented without changing that local choice.
+An author who wants an inherited name to be primary repeats it explicitly with `@ExportName`; doing so also avoids the corresponding bridge.

+The same applies for inheriting `useAsExportName = true` flag.

 ### Multiple inherited platform names